akleszcz/web-dev-fun/section_5/notes/flexbox.md

     [Source](https://www.w3.org/TR/css-flexbox-1/#propdef-flex-grow)

   - **flex grow factor** -  determines how much the flex item will grow relative to the rest of the flex items in the flex container when positive free space is distributed.
-When omitted, it is set to 1.

     [Source](https://www.w3.org/TR/css-flexbox-1/#flex-flex-grow-factor)

+  - default value: 0

   - > If we have more than one element in a line (row or column) that has a flex-grow value, these elements will share the available space.
 The total number of flex-grow values will be added up to create the "full pie" — stay with me here.
 Let’s say we have two elements next to one another.
 One element has a flex-grow of 2, and the other has a flex-grow of 1.
 The total number of flex-grow units will be 3.
 The available space in the flex container is then going to be divided by 3, and distributed accordingly.
 The first item (flex-grow:2;) will get 2 pieces of the available space, and the second item (flex-grow:1;) will get 1 piece of the available space.